ollix/makegyp/README.md

 What's Next?
 ------------
-I'm going to support more libraries and improve the parsers to be able to convert most libraries to adapt GYP support.
-You can help! :)
+I'm going to support more libraries for my needs and the parsers will be improved as well to be able to support more libraries.
+If you can't find the library you need in the supported list below.
+You can also write formula for your needs.
+You may want to check the "tests" directory to get the idea how to use makegyp to install all dependent library at once through the gyp_deps.txt file.
+If you have such file, all you have to do is run `mkgyp install` in the same directory.

 Current working formulas
 -------------------------